Jaigo48/G_LoopZero-/README.md

-Use the LoopZero application to import the provided sample JSON.
+Once page loads, or refreshing the page, LoopZero application will import the provided sample JSON.

 \---